 - 1. Give your student one of the paper bags and have her put her hand inside it. - Say, "Feel the object and describe it using adjectives or other phrases to describe its characteristics.
-Don't tell me its function."
-(If the object is a fork, the student might say, "It's hard, cold, made of metal, sharp, one end has four prongs, it's long and thin," etc. She may NOT say, "You eat with it, you stab food with it, it's a piece of silverware," etc.) - Other children may be involved in this game, even if they are not using WriteShop.
-They will enjoy taking turns guessing and describing.
+Don't tell me its purpose or how it's used."
+(If the object is a fork, the student might say, "It's hard, cold, made of metal, sharp, one end has four prongs, it's long and thin," etc. She may NOT say, "You eat with it, you stab food with it, it's a piece of silverware," etc.) - 3.
+Other children may be involved in this game, even if they are not using WriteShop.
+They'll enjoy taking turns guessing and describing. - 4.
 Discuss the importance of using specific words to say exactly what you mean.